3mdeb/96boards-docs-wiki/UEFI.md

 ## Build instructions

 Prerequisites:
-* GCC 4.8 - cross-toolchain for Aarch64 available in your PATH.
-[Linaro GCC 4.8-2014.04](http://releases.linaro.org/14.04/components/toolchain/binaries/gcc-linaro-aarch64-linux-gnu-4.8-2014.04_linux.tar.xz) is used in the build instructions.
+* GCC 4.8 or 4.9 - cross-toolchain for Aarch64 available in your PATH.
+[Linaro GCC 4.9-2015.02](http://releases.linaro.org/15.02/components/toolchain/binaries/aarch64-linux-gnu/gcc-linaro-4.9-2015.02-3-x86_64_aarch64-linux-gnu.tar.xz) is used in the build instructions.
 * GCC cross-toolchain for gnueabihf available in your PATH.
-[Linaro GCC 4.9-2014.09](http://releases.linaro.org/14.09/components/toolchain/binaries/gcc-linaro-arm-linux-gnueabihf-4.9-2014.09_linux.tar.xz) is used in the build instructions.
+[Linaro GCC 4.9-2015.02](http://releases.linaro.org/15.02/components/toolchain/binaries/arm-linux-gnueabihf/gcc-linaro-4.9-2015.02-3-x86_64_arm-linux-gnueabihf.tar.xz) is used in the build instructions.
 * GPT fdisk (gdisk package from your favorite distribution).

 ### Install custom toolchain(s)